original: April 16, 2015

 Bataille argues that the world of work (civilized society) poses human beings as objects among others, like tools designed to have function or a goal, objects that can fall into disuse.
 In his view, out of all the horrors society imposes on our being, this is the worst or the core one, for it forces us to constantly and exclusively think of our being as own-being, as having a duration in time, with all the name-tags and identity-crises that follow from this concept of self.

 This posing or assumption of ourselves as individual, delimited objects, determined by social work value, is at the root of our sense of subjugation and alienation, our separateness from others and from the universe.
 It functions as an ‘unshakable’ norm of social interaction: we are each isolated beings with our own past that we must preserve and our own future for which we must constantly take precautions.
 This separate being is thus conservative of itself, cautious, preservative of its ‘own’ interests above all else.
 To question this, like Kafka or Bartleby, is deemed juvenile or insane, a ‘giving up on oneself’, and evil.
-For that social, self to function needs to ensure its ‘duration’ in time as a social object, possess and protect itself as private property.
-By that token, it is trained to avoid risk, outburst, and excess, and instead submit itself to regulatory procedures.
+For that social self to function, it needs to ensure its ‘duration’ in time as a social object, possess and protect itself as private property.
+By that token, it is trained to avoid risk, outburst, excess, and instead submit to regulatory procedures.
 For this object is evidently a servile one: it is subordinated to the use that rational, goal-oriented, accumulation-oriented society puts it to (and not only in the sphere of employment).
-This separate being is then the locus of our anguish of our ‘own’ prolongation, the anguish of ‘dying’, for ‘death’ applies precisely to the end of duration of this separate being.
+This separate being is then the locus of anguish over our own prolongation, the anguish of dying, for death pertains precisely to the end of duration of this separate being.

 The separate being, then, is also the locus and focus of our energetic economy: the calculations we make regarding energy and time expenditures.
 The need to persevere in separateness effects cycles of energy, and how energy is consumed and expended, in the direction of the particular.
 The human body cannot act in the world of work without a regulation of energy cycles: hours of sleep, types and times of meals, exertions of physical and/or mental energy at specified times, exercise and hygiene, weekend leisure as preparation for the work week… and this is only the beginning, once we start to consider all the social-symbolic energy connected to ‘locating’ one’s separate self in the social space of other separate selves.
 All this regulation, the imperative to be “regular,” is geared to have us function like a “well-oiled machine,” i.e., to run the maintenance routines of selves and bodies such that the past-present-future continuum of separate, isolated beings isn’t jeopardized; so that their role- and aim-oriented lives undergo as few hiccups as possible and do not clash too often with the other isolated beings’ road-schedules, work-schedules, marriage-schedules, retirement-schedules, and so on.
 The goal of this maintenance is to keep our social standing and uphold the rational and logical structure of the world.